rob-myers/rob-myers.github.io/articles/tech1.md

-Although HTML, CSS and JS are separate standards, it is now common to generate the initial HTML using JS (Server-Side Rendering), and also generate CSS using JavaScript tagged template literals (CSS-in-JS).
+Although HTML, CSS and JS are separate standards, it is now common to generate the initial HTML using JS (Server-Side Rendering), and the initial CSS via JavaScript tagged template literals (CSS-in-JS).
 In particular, JavaScript has become the central web technology.

 ### React Function Components

 Although JS can perform arbitrary calculations, its central purpose is to mutate the DOM.
-Such JavaScript is usually broken down into "components", which _mutate the DOM in one particular way_ and are reusable.
+Such JavaScript is usually broken down into "components", which _do one thing well_ and are reusable.
-Competing notions exist in the wild, one popular approach being _React function components_.
+Competing notions exist in the wild, a popular approach being _React function components_.
 They are just JavaScript functions with constraints on their parameters and return value.

 - They have a single parameter, usually called _props_.